pau-lin/Polymacs/README.md

 Polymacs aims to be fast, scalable, future-proof, and modular, providing a robust open-source and adaptable solution for self-taught learners.

 ## Installation
-This package isn’t available on MELPA yet, so both it and its dependencies need to be installed manually.
 ### Required
+- Python3 and Pandoc must be installed on your system.
-- Clone this github repo and add to your init file (default to ~/.emacs.d/init.el or .config/emacs/init.el) :
+- Add to your init file (default location: ~/emacs.d/init.el or ~/.config/emacs) :
 ```
-(add-to-list 'load-path "path-to-polymacs-pkg/lisp/")
-(require 'polymacs)
+(use-package polymacs
+  :vc (:url "https://github.com/paul-in/polymacs.git" :rev "HEAD")
+  :ensure t
+  :defer t)
 ```
+- Refresh your config (M-x "load-file" init.el) and run M-x "polymacs-install" (you can then leave the install output buffer with q or C-x k RET)

+#### If it doesn't install automatically:
+- Try running the install script manually: "~/.config/emacs/elpa/polymacs/scripts/install.sh" manually (or path/install.ps1 if on windows)

-- You need to create a python venv named env in "path-to-polymacs-pkg" (`python -m venv env`) and install BeautifulSoup4 (`pip install beautifulsoup4`).
+- Else, you need to create a python venv named env in "~/.config/emacs/elpa/polymacs" (`./env/bin/python3 -m venv env`) and install BeautifulSoup4 (`pip install beautifulsoup4`).

-- Install pandoc on your system
+- Make sure Pandoc is installed on your system and added to your PATH so Emacs can find it.

 ### Optional
 #### Display remote inline images